Bedrock-OSS/project-config-standard/README.md

 # project-config-standard

-This standard aims to provide the speification of a JSON config file for Minecraft projects that provides a common foundations for all tools in the corresponding ecosystem to build upon.
+This standard aims to provide the specification of a JSON config file for Minecraft projects that provides a common foundations for all tools in the corresponding ecosystem to build upon.

 ## `config.json` File